Canorus/commandline-mastodon/README.md

 ## Todo

 - [ ] line break
-- [ ] Timeline streaming on commandline
+- [x] Timeline streaming on commandline
+- [ ] merge local and home timeline
 - [ ] strip off html tags
 - [ ] images, perhaps?
-- [ ] CW and all other sings
+- [ ] CW and all other things